phlearning/inception/README.md

     ```
 2. Download docker and docker compose if needed (https://docs.docker.com/get-docker/)
 3. Adjust the Makefile
-    - Change the login to your computer's account username
+    - Change the login var to your computer's user

         ```
-        To get your login for the makefile:
+        To get your user for the makefile:
             `echo ${HOME}`

         You should get something like this:
-            `/home/pvong` - the pvong here is my login
+            `/home/pvong` - the pvong here is my user

+        Or you can just do:
+            `echo ${USER}`
         ```

 4. Change the `.env` file to your liking